nSimplex Zen: A Novel Dimensionality Reduction for Euclidean and Hilbert Spaces: Acknowledgements

 \section{Acknowledgements}

-This work was partially funded by AI4Media - A European Excellence Centre for Media, Society and Democracy (EC, H2020 n. {951911}), and National Centre for HPC, Big Data and Quantum Computing (CUP {B93C22000620006}).
+This work was partially funded by AI4Media - A European Excellence Centre for Media, Society and Democracy (EC, H2020 n.
+951911), SUN - Social and hUman ceNtered XR (EC, Horizon Europe n.
+101092612), and National Centre for HPC, Big Data and Quantum Computing (CUP B93C22000620006).